-Specifications so as to enable The Company to comply with its obligations in relation to the National Electricity Transmission System or, in Scotland or Offshore, the Relevant Transmission Licensee to comply with its obligations in relation to its Transmission System.
+Specifications so as to enable The Company to comply with its obligations in relation to the National Electricity Transmission System or the Relevant Transmission Licensee to comply with its obligations in relation to its Transmission System.
 This information, including the application dates of the relevant Technical Specifications, will be as specified in the Bilateral Agreement.

-(iii) EU Code User's Plant and/or Apparatus connecting to an existing Connection Point (including OTSDUW Plant and Apparatus at the Interface Point)
+(ii) EU Code User's Plant and/or Apparatus connecting to an existing Connection Point (including OTSDUW Plant and Apparatus at the Interface Point)

-Each new additional and/or replacement item of such Plant and/or Apparatus installed in relation to a change to an existing Connection Point (or OTSDUW Plant and Apparatus at the Interface Point and Connection Point or Remote End HVDC Converter Stations at the HVDC Interface Point)-shall comply with the standards/specifications applicable when the change was designed, or such other standards/specifications as necessary to ensure that the item of Plant and/or Apparatus is reasonably fit for its intended purpose having due regard to the obligations of NGETThe Company, the relevant User and, in Scotland, or Offshore, also the Relevant Transmission Licensee under their respective Licences.
+Each new additional and/or replacement item of such Plant and/or Apparatus installed in relation to a change to an existing Connection Point (or OTSDUW Plant and Apparatus at the Interface Point and Connection Point or Remote End HVDC Converter Stations at the HVDC Interface Point)-shall comply with the standards/specifications applicable when the change was designed, or such other standards/specifications as necessary to ensure that the item of Plant and/or Apparatus is reasonably fit for its intended purpose having due regard to the obligations of The Company, the relevant User the Relevant Transmission Licensee under their respective Licences.
 Where appropriate this information, including the application dates of the relevant standards/specifications, will be as specified in the varied Bilateral Agreement.

-(iiiv) Used Plant and/or Apparatus being moved, re-used or modified moved to a new location; or used for a different purpose; or otherwise modified;
+(iii) Used Plant and/or Apparatus being moved, re-used or modified moved to a new location; or used for a different purpose; or otherwise modified: